Adélie penguin research

 Scientific name: Pygoscelis adeliae

-The Adélie is a medium sized penguin, weighing between 3 and 6 kgs and standing 70 cm tall.
+Adélie penguins are medium sized penguins, weighing 3–6 kg and standing 70 cm tall.
 They are distinguished by the white ring surrounding the eye.
 Males and females are of similar size and difficult to tell apart.

 Distribution and abundance

-Adélie penguins breed around the entire coast and small islands of Antarctica, in places where there is exposed rock.
-More than 80,000 pairs of Adélie penguins breed annually along the 40 km of Antarctic coast near Mawson Station.
+Adélie penguins breed around the entire Antarctic coast and small islands in places where there is exposed rock.
+More than 80 000 pairs of Adélie penguins breed annually along the 40 km of Antarctic coast near Mawson station.
 Scientists at the Australian Antarctic Division study the Adélie penguin colony on Béchervaise Island, near Mawson as part of a long term ecosystem monitoring program.
-This colony consists of only 1800 breeding pairs, and is one of the smaller Adélie colonies.
+This colony is one of the smaller Adélie colonies consisting of around 1 800 breeding pairs.

 Scientists know much more about the behaviour of Adélies in the warmer months, because they breed on land between October and February.
-Less is known about their behaviour in winter because they spend the winter at sea, amidst the pack ice.
+Less is known about their behaviour in the winter where they spend time at sea in the pack ice.
 Scientists are tracking their routes so they can find out exactly where the Adélies go on their long sea journeys.
-So far, scientists know that these penguins can swim more than 1,200 km away from their breeding site.
+So far, scientists know that these penguins can swim more than 1 200 km away from their breeding site.

 Conservation status: least concern

-Feeding is a problem in early spring when the pack ice has not yet broken up.
-They may have to walk 50 km or more over the ice to reach the sea before feeding.
-The penguins always return to the same nest and the same mate, if they can.
+In spring, Adélie penguins build nests out of the pebbles they find on dry land.
+They choose a sloping site so that, when the snow melts, water runs away from the nest.
+When the pack ice has not yet broken up, finding food nearby can be a problem.
+Adélies may have to walk over 50 km across the ice to reach the sea.
+Individuals always return to the same nest and the same mate, if they can.

 In January, when chicks are three weeks old, they are big enough to be left alone.
 This allows both parents to simultaneously collect food for them.
 When the parents are away the chicks group together for protection and warmth.

-In February the chicks replace their down with adult feathers and they are then ready to go to sea.
-At this stage the chicks are between 7 and 9 weeks of age.
-Once they depart most chicks will not return to the breeding colony until they are between 3 to 5 years of age and capable of breeding.
-Adélie penguins have a life expectancy of ten to twenty years.
+In February, the chicks replace their down with adult feathers.
+At the age of 7–9 weeks they are ready to go to sea.
+Most chicks will not return to the breeding colony until they are 3–5 years of age and capable of breeding.
+Adélie penguins have a life expectancy of 10–20 years.

 Diet and feeding

-An Adélie penguin's diet differs according to the location where food is captured.
-Local meals (those within 20 km of the colony) consist mostly of fish, amphipods and 'crystal krill' (Euphausia crystallorophias), while offshore meals consist of mainly 'Antarctic krill' (Euphausia superba).
-Meal sizes range from about 300g to 650g depending on the size of the chicks.
+The diet of Adélies differs according to the location where food is captured.
+Local meals (those within 20 km of the colony) consist mostly of fish, amphipods and ‘crystal krill’ (Euphausia crystallorophias), while offshore meals consist of mainly ‘Antarctic krill’ (Euphausia superba).
+Meal sizes range from about 300–650 g depending on the size of the chicks.

-Breeding adults travel between five and 120 km offshore to catch food for their chicks.
-Feeding trips range from five to 72 hours in duration.
+Breeding adults swim between 5–120 km offshore to catch food for their chicks.
+Feeding trips range from 5–72 hours in duration.

 Adélie satellite tracking